 Frogspawn corals prefer moderate to strong lighting and should be placed in the aquarium appropriately.
 To avoid shocking the coral, try to place it in similar conditions to the local fish store and gradually move the coral to your preferred final location.

 In terms of water flow, these corals also prefer a low-to-moderate flow.
 Too large a flow will cause the polyps to retract, or be damaged and may also encourage sweeper tentacle issues (see below for more information about that).

 Reef tank canaries in the coal mine

 If Euphyllia divisa polyps aren’t expanded, you should check the water flow and water parameters.
 If the polyps are retracted, this may be a bellwether of less than ideal water conditions.
-Check those last entry in your reef journal and look for changing water parameters.
+Check those last entries in your reef journal and look for changing water parameters.

 Never lift a Frogspawn coral out of the water with the polyps inflated or they will get damaged, tear and you could potentially lose the entire colony.
 The Frogspawn coral is prone to brown jelly infections.

 Sweeper tentacles are an issue with the Frogspawn coral.
 It is a relatively aggressive coral and the sweeper tentacles pack a sting and will damage nearby corals.